 Often it is sufficient to coat the stamp with antisticking layer (ASL).
 Ideally, this ASL lasts for the total lifetime of the stamp.
-However, it is known that ASL degrades (particularly when imprinting reactive materials) after some tens or hundreds of imprints and has to be renewed.
+However, it is known that ASL degrades (particularly with reactive imprint resists) after some tens or hundreds of imprints and has to be renewed.
 Here the main question is to detect the point when degradation sets in, often characterized by areas of ripped-off resist and determined by the number of imprints when defects cannot be tolerated any more.
 This is why inherent antiadhesive properties are considered as a solution for crucial processes, e.g. high aspect ratio structures or when stamps cannot be subjected to the ASL coating procedure without damage.
-For this, fluorinated components are mixed into standard resists.
-During spincoating and imprint, they segregate and accumulate at the resist surface, to enable a lower release force at the separation boundary to the stamp.
+For this, preferably fluorinated components are applied in the resist formulations, either as surfactant in low concentrations, mostly far below 1 wt%, or as major reactive component, like PFPE.
+Flouro-based surfactants segregateduring spincoating and imprint and accumulate at the resist surface to enable a lower release force at the separation boundary to the stamp.
 At the same time, adhesion towards the substrate has to be maintained to enable a good balance of demolding forces.
-Thus, for mr-I 7000R, a reduction of the release force of 40% was measured compared to the base material mr-I 7000E.
+Thus, for mr-I 7000R, a reduction of the release force of 40% was measured compared to the base material mr-I 7000E [1].

-5.6.4 NIL-materials for combined processes (photo- and e-beam lithography)
+5.6.4 NIL materials for combined processes (photo- and e-beam lithography)